RiadHossain43/node-multi-tenancy/README.md

 module.exports = Project;
 ```

-Notice here we commented the `oranisation` attribute and don't need to use it explecitely anymore because that is binded inside
+Notice here we commented the `oranisation` attribute and don't need to use it explecitely anymore because that is bound inside
 the plugin.
 I only commented it to explain things.
 You can totally get rid of the commented block.
 Same approach is applicable for work-packages or any other collection that needs `organisation/tenant` scope

 Let's see the plugin in action.
 Remember our scoped query ?